chulminy/AE_ENVE_GEOE_121/README.md

 ## Course Objectives
 By the end of this course, students should be able to
 * Define your problems with programmable logic in MATLAB
-* Compose efficient and readable code in various ways
+* Compose working, efficient, and readable code in various ways
 * Debug your code to identify and fix programming errors
 * Identify suitable keywords for searching for solutions on the web
-* Solve mathematical and engineering problems using MATLAB program
+* Solve mathematical and engineering problems through MATLAB programming

 ### Tip 1: How to improve your programming skills
 Step 1.
-Make your program working without error message and drawing right answers Step 2.
-Understand a model answer provided (e.g. program logic, built-in functions, program styles) Step 3.
-Consider how to improve your program
-Step 4.
-Re-write your program from the scratch without copying your and model solutions
+Make your program working without error by all means Step 2.
+Understand a model answer (e.g. program logic, useful built-in functions, programming styles) Step 3.
+Consider how to modify/improve your own programs Step 4.
+Re-write your program from the scratch without copying solutions

 ### Tip 2: How to complete the course with over 90
-* Type every single code in tutorials and solutions
 * Review lecture slides and tutorials before attending programming labs
+* Submit all lab and homework assignments
+* Do not read the code in tutorials and solutions with your eye only.
+Type all codes in the editor and run them by yourself.
-* Post and answer **at least one question** on a course website
+* Post and answer **at least one question** on a course website every week
-* Write built-in functions as plain codes
+* Replicate operations of the built-in functions with your own code
-* Employ MATLAB editor, workspace, and debugging tools rather than command windows
+* Employ MATLAB editor, workspace browser, and debugging tool actively
 * Solve problems without loop and selection statements
-* Replicate functions in MS excel, Wolfram|Alpha, and calculator to complete your tasks
+* Use MATLAB instead of MS excel, Wolfram|Alpha, and a calculator to complete your tasks

 ## Prerequisite
-"Linear algebra" (AE 115) and "Calulus 1 for Engineering" (MATH 116) are a prerequisite for this course that you learned in the 1A term.
-If you are not familiar with these topics, please revisit these topics.
+"Linear algebra" (AE 115) and "Calulus 1 for Engineering" (MATH 116) are prerequisites for this course, which you learned in the 1A term.
+If you are not familiar with these topics, please review their course notes.

 ## Course Textbook
 This course is not based on any particular textbook.
-However, lecture slides have been prepared using the following two books:
+However, lecture slides have been prepared using the following references:
 * Attaway, Stormy. *"MATLAB-A Practical Introduction to Programming and Problem Solving Third Edition,"* Elsevie, 2018.
 * Moore, Holly. *"MATLAB for Engineers,"* Pearson, 2017.

 ## Course Outline
 |Class|Topics|Slide & Tutorial|Last update|